3P's lessons plans

 Board games for Elementary English Language Learners

-Is this something that you include in your lesson plan?
+Is this something that you would include in your lesson plan?
 Maybe not?
 Would like to?
 Well, read and see if you are up for it.

 Use the board games as a review of the new vocabulary of the unit.
 It is a fun repetition of the words.
 The markers are also included with each board game.
 So, just grab the dice.
 Each space has a color.
 Players have to move along the path.
 When they land on a space, they have to say the name of that color and show an item in that color.